CREEDS, CONFESSIONS, and CATECHISMS

 Is it no wonder we’re in such a mess today?

-Many Calvinists, and other "reformed" folk today, read nothing but Reformed titles and are always referring to their confessions, their creeds, their "men"; hence these brethren seldom learn new perspectives.
+There are many Calvinists for example, and other "reformed" folk today, who read nothing but Reformed titles and are always referring to their confessions, their creeds, "their men"; hence these brethren seldom learn new perspectives.

 There’re locked in their own little “system.”
 In fact, they are continually reaffirming their own "theological correctness."